-WARNING NOT FOR HIGHWAY USE NOT FOR HIGHWAY USE: All Hoosier Racing Tires including DOT labeled Hoosier Racing Tires are designed for competition purposes only on specified racing surfaces and are not to be operated on public roadways.
+WARNING NOT FOR HIGHWAY USE

+NOT FOR HIGHWAY USE: All Hoosier Racing Tires including DOT labeled Hoosier Racing Tires are designed for competition purposes only on specified racing surfaces and are not to be operated on public roadways.
 DOT labeled Hoosier Racing Tires meet Department Of Transportation requirements for marking and performance only and are NOT INTENDED FOR HIGHWAY USE.
-It is unsafe to operate any Hoosier Racing Tire including DOT tires on public roads.
-The prohibited use of Hoosier Racing Tires on public roadways may result in loss of traction, unexpected loss of vehicle control, or sudden loss of tire pressure, resulting in a vehicle crash and SERIOUS PERSONAL INJURY OR DEATH.
+It is unsafe to operate any Hoosier Racing Tire including DOT tires on public roadways may result in loss of traction, unexpected loss of vehicle control, or sudden loss of tire pressure, resulting in a vehicle crash and SERIOUS PERSONAL INJURY OR DEATH.

 READ TIRE MOUNTING SAFETY INSTRUCTIONS BEFORE MOUNTING TIRE.

-The R7 and A7 have been developed to improve wear and consistency without any sacrifice of performance.
+The R6 and A6 have been developed to improve wear and consistency without any sacrifice of performance.
 In many cases, the performance will even improve over previous models.
 The new tire models are an evolution in the continuing effort to provide the best tire for racers.

-TIRE BREAK-IN PROCEDURE Proper break-in will not affect initial performance but will increase the competitive life of the tire.
+TIRE BREAK-IN PROCEDURE

+Proper break-in will not affect initial performance but will increase the competitive life of the tire.

 The procedure can be broken down into phases.